h8r-dev/heighliner-website/blog/2022-05-23-heighliner-bring-stack-as-code-exp-to-dev/index.md

 By now, Heighliner has provided many out-of-box features that you can play with.
 You can learn more at [heighliner.dev](https://heighliner.dev).

 In the mean time, we believe in the long term value that open source community will bring us.
-ALl projects of Heighliner including official stacks are open source Apache-licensed.
+All projects of Heighliner including official stacks are open source Apache-licensed.
 Moreover, we are contributing to open source projects like Dagger, Nocalhost, etc.
 It is our ambition to build an open community that benefits every developer in the future.